ViSiON/3: An Experimental Take on BBS Networking

 But V3Net is what you might build when you ask: what would a BBS message network look like if it were designed today, from scratch?

-The simplest answer is that V3Net borrows (somewhat) from the past: like WWIVnet’s ability for node admins to act as area admins, and some early ideas of “tag” based message routing in x84, with a dash of good old-fashioned exclusivity on a decentralized, sysop-run infrastructure.
+The simplest answer is that V3Net borrows (somewhat) from the past: like WWIVnet’s ability for node admins to act as area admins, and some early ideas of “tag” based message routing in x84, with a dash of good old-fashioned exclusivity on a sysop-run infrastructure.

 A more complete answer looks like this: Server-Sent Events (SSE) instead of dial-up polling and .PKT files.
 Ed25519 keypairs instead of nodelist entries.
 A five-minute setup instead of a weekend.
 And real-time events — logon notifications, inter-BBS chat, network-wide who’s-on lists — that store-and-forward protocols by their nature cannot provide.